tombrereton/umami-azure/README.md

 # Umami in Azure

 I was looking for a GDPR compliant and Open Source alternative to Google Analytics, and I found [Umami](https://umami.is).
 It's simple UI is a pleasure to use on both mobile and desktop, which you can check out yourself at [Umami's Live Demo](https://app.umami.is/share/8rmHaheU/umami.is).
-Another big plus is that Umami's also respects the user's privacy, which means I don't have to display that annoying cookie banner.
+Another big plus is that Umami respects the user's privacy and doesn't collect identifiable data, which means I don't have to display that annoying cookie banner.
 If this sounds like something you'd be interested in, check out the steps below to get it deployed in minutes.

 # Login to Azure